 Master of Science in Life Sciences - Chemistry for the Life Sciences

-In the life sciences, competences from the fields of chemistry, biochemistry, (bio)analysis, green chemistry, materials science, and nanotechnology are required.
+In the life sciences, competencies from the fields of chemistry, biochemistry, (bio)analysis, green chemistry, materials science, and nanotechnology are required.
 This is where you, as a specialist, can bring your expertise to bear.

-After completing your Master's degree, you have the best career opportunities in the market thanks to both your broad and specialised knowledge.
+After completing your Master's degree, you will have the best career opportunities and find yourself in a leading position on the job market thanks to both your broad and specialized knowledge.